 So, what does it actually mean?
 Well, to make life less complex or complicated is key, as well as doing less and prioritising the things that really matter.

 Tax time is a perfect opportunity to employ simplification techniques!

 Step back, and rethink how you want to approach your tax returns moving forward.
-Do you really want experience the same frustration every year with “ground-hog day” procrastination?
-Simplifying the whole process will not only reduce anxiety levels, but can also help improve your overall wellbeing.
+Do you really want to experience the same frustration every year with “ground-hog day” procrastination?
+Simplifying the whole process will not only reduce anxiety levels but can also help improve your overall wellbeing.